-If you need more time to decide if a bone-anchored hearing aid is right for you, the hearing specialist can extend the trial period.
+The hearing specialist can extend the trial period if you need more time to decide if a bone-anchored hearing aid is right for you.

-After you or your child have trialled the bone-anchored hearing aid, you'll have a final appointment with an ENT consultant, audiologist and ENT nurse.
+After you or your child have trialled the bone-anchored hearing aid, you'll have a final appointment with an:

-This to decide whether you or your child should have the surgery to fit a permanent hearing aid.
+This is to decide if you or your child should have the surgery to fit a permanent hearing aid.